11 Fast-Growing Shade Trees for Your Yard

 Photo Credit: Pixabay

-One of the largest, fastest-growing shade trees, the tulip poplar reaches heights of up to 120 feet.
-When choosing a location, make sure it offers plenty of room for this tree to grow and spread.
+One of the biggest and fastest-growing shade trees, the tulip poplar reaches heights of up to 120 feet.
+When choosing a location, make sure it offers plenty of room for this large shade tree to grow and spread — tulip poplar is not suited for small yards.
 Thriving in full sun or partial shade, this deciduous tree does tend to drop petals and sap, so keep that in mind, too.
 This species attracts hummingbirds.

 USDA Hardiness Zone: 4 to 9